Mediterranean Eggplant Dip

 - Preheat oven to 400°.
 Cut eggplant crosswise into 1-in. slices; place on a greased 15x10x1-in. baking pan.
 Top with onion and garlic cloves.
 Drizzle with oil.

-- Roast 40-45 minutes or until eggplant is very soft, turning and stirring vegetables once.
+- Roast until eggplant is very soft, 40-45 minutes, turning and stirring vegetables once.
 Cool slightly.

 - Place eggplant mixture in a food processor; process until blended.
 Transfer to a large bowl; stir in sour cream, lemon juice, salt, pepper and, if desired, liquid smoke.